Coboundaries and eigenvalues of finitary S-adic systems: Introduction

 \section{Introduction}

-{\em Recognizable} $S$-adic dynamical systems are a family of symbolic systems which can be approximated by well-controlled Rokhlin towers, which are defined by a {\em directive sequence} $(\sigma_n)_{n\geq 0}$, which is a sequence of instructions, called {\em morphisms} or {\em substitutions}, which stipulate how to construct finer Rokhlin towers from coarser ones.
-In a previous work \cite{BSTY}, we studied recognizability for sequences of morphisms and identified conditions which guaranteed it.
-In this article, we apply these results by studying eigenvalues for recognizable $S$-adic dynamical systems, where the directive sequence consists of morphisms selected from a finite set.
+The Rokhlin-Kakutani lemma in ergodic theory allows one to approximate, up to a set of small measure, a measure-preserving dynamical system by a partition of measurable sets, depicted as a tower, where the transformation consists of moving up the tower, see, e.g., \cite[Lemma 4.7]{Petersen:1983}. {\em Recognizable} $S$-adic dynamical systems are a family of symbolic systems which can be approximated by well-controlled Rokhlin towers, where the instructions of how to construct finer Rokhlin towers from coarser ones are defined by a {\em directive sequence} $(\sigma_n)_{n\geq 0}$ of {\em morphisms} or {\em substitutions}.
+In a previous work \cite{BSTY}, recognizability for sequences of morphisms was studied, and conditions which guaranteed it were identified.
+In this article, we apply these results by studying (dynamical) eigenvalues for recognizable $S$-adic dynamical systems, where the directive sequence consists of morphisms selected from a finite set.
 We will call such directive sequences {\em finitary} (see Section \ref{preliminaries} for definitions of recognizability and substitutions).

 There are various related notions in the measurable and topological dynamics literature that produce recognizable $S$-adic systems.
 In particular, {\em cutting-and-stacking} measurable systems on a Lebesgue space (see e.g. \cite{Katok-Stepin-1967, Ferenczi:1997}) are built with recursive instructions which can be interpreted as a directive sequence, and provided the latter is recognizable, the $S$-adic shift is a symbolic representation of the cutting-and-stacking system.
-Also, under the condition that the morphisms $\sigma$ in the directive sequence are {\em proper}, i.e., $\sigma(a)$ starts with the same letter for each letter $a$, recognizable $S$-adic systems can be directly seen as topological Bratteli-Vershik systems \cite{Durand-Host-Skau}.
-The model theorem from \cite[Theorem 4.7]{HPS:1992} guarantees us a proper Bratteli-Vershik representation for minimal systems, but we cannot usually obtain such a representation by simple manipulations of the data we are given in the form of the directive sequence: an $S$-adic system is not generally topologically conjugate to the natural Bratteli--Vershik system associated to the directive sequence, although they are almost--conjugate (see Theorem \ref{thm:Bratteli-Vershik} for details).
-The approach of this article is to work directly with the given $S$-adic description of the shift under study.
-As there are several important results concerning the eigenvalues of the latter families of systems, we describe throughout how our findings intersect or extend the existing literature.
+Also, under the condition that the morphisms $\sigma$ in the directive sequence are {\em proper}, i.e., $\sigma(a)$ starts with the same letter and ends with the same letter for each letter $a$, recognizable $S$-adic systems can be directly seen as topological Bratteli-Vershik systems, see \cite{BSTY}, and \cite{Durand-Host-Skau} for the stationary case.